Skip to main content

 How much does it cost to recover a domain in redemption?

-Redemption (restore) fees are set by registrars and typically range from about £55 to £120 (US$70–150+) on top of the normal renewal price — GoDaddy charges around US$80, for example — plus a US$0.20 ICANN fee on gTLDs.
+Redemption (restore) fees are set by registrars and typically range from about £55 to £120 (US$70 to $150+) on top of the normal renewal price (GoDaddy charges around US$80, for example), plus a US$0.20 ICANN fee on gTLDs.
 By contrast, Nominet charges no redemption premium on .uk domains: you renew at the standard price at any point up to 90 days after expiry, although some registrars add their own late-recovery admin fees.
 Renewing during the initial grace period avoids these charges entirely.

 Can someone buy my domain the moment it expires?

-Not immediately — an expired domain passes through grace, redemption and pendingDelete phases before it is released, typically 70–80 days for a .com and 95 days for .uk.
+Not immediately.
+An expired domain passes through grace, redemption and pendingDelete phases before it is released, typically 70 to 80 days for a .com and 95 days for .uk.
 However, many registrars auction expiring domains well before they drop (GoDaddy lists expired names at auction from around day 26), and desirable names are drop-caught within seconds of release.
 Treat the post-expiry window as an emergency buffer, not a safety net.

 What happens to my website and email when my domain expires?